 As well as this article with handy tips to get this tax year off to a flying start, we’ve got one that summarises all the key changes for the 2021/22 tax year that you need to be aware of.

 So, onto our new tax year resolutions we think you should be making.

-Having a firm understanding of what you can and can’t claim as expenses when you’re a freelancer or micro-business owner helps keep your business running and maintain a healthy cashflow.
+Having a firm understanding of what you can and can’t claim as expenses, whether you’re working as a limited company or as a sole trader when you’re a freelancer or micro-business owner helps you keep your business running and maintain a healthy cashflow.